FreeJules/resume/README.md

 ### EXPERIENCE

 #### OSIsoft, San Leandro, CA
-Software Development Intern, Jul 2018 - Oct 2018
+Software Development Intern, Jul 2018 - Present
 - Weather Station Sample: written in C#, demonstrates how OSIsoft SdsLibraries should be used
 - Implemented Notification System: creates an alert when number of Storage Accounts in Azure is close to limit